nan-ci/beta-01/README.md

 To validate your entry, create a github account if you don't have one already and [make an issue](https://github.com/nan-ci/beta-01/issues/new) containing your email

 Please fill those requirements, otherwise your issue will be rejected:
-- You may not add more than one email per issue
+- Only one email per issue
-- Make sure to use the same email you used to register the Beta (the email where you received these instructions)
+- Use the same email you used to register the Beta (the email where you received these instructions)

 We will finally send a confirmation to the emails from the first 15 **correct** issues.